fable-compiler/fable-elmish-electron-material-ui-demo/README.md

 * Static assets (images etc.)
 * Text fields / input validation

-There are a lot of files in this repo that do not pertain to the actual app source code.
-These are mostly well commented in order to explain why they are needed.
-If you see something but don't understand why it's there, feel free to open an issue.

 ### Hot module reloading in action

 ![Animation showing hot module reloading](readme-hmr.gif)